 There’s a difference between types of businesses.
 Very few companies should raise venture capital.
 And if you do raise VC, you need to go all out and put growth above everything else.

-Last month, Freshchat got featured in The Hustle.
+Last month, Freshdesk Messaging (Formerly Freshchat) got featured in The Hustle.
 We love how whacky and right we sound here.

 Have more questions for Sam Parr and the team at The Hustle?
 Find the comments section right below and we will make sure you get the insight you’re looking for.